amazon-braket/amazon-braket-algorithm-library/README.md

 ---
 ### Community repos

-> :warning: **The following includes projects that are not provided by AWS.
+> :warning: **The following includes projects that are not provided by Amazon Braket.
 You are solely responsible for your use of those projects (including compliance with any applicable licenses and fitness of the project for your particular purpose).**

 Quantum algorithm implementations using Braket in other repos: